Garcia-Carbonero-Lab/Neuroendocrine_Classification/README.md

 # Neuroendocrine_Classification
-Code used to generate the cross site clasification in Neuroendocrine tumors.
+All the code used to develop the cross-site classification our lab developed in well-differentiated neuroendocrine tumors is available in this repository.